devinekask/creative-code-3-f24/ml5/README.md

 - [Teachable Machine](./demos/08-teachable-machine-image-classifier.html)
 - [Neural Network Rock-Paper-Scissors](./demos/09-neural-network-rock-paper-scissors.html)

-## Exercise - Face Breakout
+## Exercise - Face Pong

-We'll build a version of the "Breakout" arcade game, which we'll control with our eyebrows.
+We'll build a version of the "Pong" arcade game, which we'll control with our eyebrows.

 Let's combine the Face Mesh model with a Neural Network to control the paddle.